Need an expert

 is published annually by the NAR.
 To read the Code in a new

-supplement those laid down by Florida Statutes 475 and 61J.
+supplement those laid down by the licensing statute in their home states.
 However,

-it is my understanding that courts in the state often look to the Code as
+it is my understanding that courts in several states will look to the Code as

 the standard of conduct expected of all licensees -- both Realtors and